Alternatives 4 Children

 Our goal is to provide children with the opportunities they deserve by promoting education, safety and promoting development needs.
 Keeping this goal in mind, we choose projects based on the following six criteria:

-- Sustainability.
-Focus on projects that have the ability of becoming sustainable either financially or through durability
+Focus on projects that have the ability of becoming sustainable either financially or through durability.

-- Independence.
 Our support should lead to self-sufficiency and the projects should not be dependent on permanent funding.
-Our support should contribute to an entrepreneurial, self reliant project.
+Our support should contribute to an entrepreneurial, self-reliant project.
 We require the projects we select to show personal involvement and commitment by setting objectives and realistic short plus long term goals.
 Therefore, we aim to support projects for a maximum of three years, although this may be extended depending on circumstances.

-- Local anchoring.
-Personal involvement of parents, teachers and the local About Alternatives 4 Children community ensures the strong and steady commitment to the projects.
+Personal involvement of parents, teachers and the local community ensures the strong and steady commitment to the projects.
 This willingness is important to ensure the durability of the project and therefore a prerequisite for our project selection.

 A4C Executive Directors (executive board)